nicholaswmin/fsm/README.md

 Called when an invalid transition is fired, providing behaviour for invalid transitions.

-Can be overriden, reconfiguring the invalid behaviour.
+Can be overriden, which configures the invalid behaviour.

 | name        | type       | desc.             | default        |
 |-------------|------------|-------------------|----------------|